-Becoming a parent for the first time is daunting.
-At Bristol City Yoga you can take active steps steps to help you prepare both physically and mentally, generating the strength to sustain you through pregnancy and beyond.
+At Bristol City Yoga you can take active steps to help you prepare both physically, emotionally and mentally, generating the strength to sustain you through pregnancy and beyond.

-Our dedicated Pregnancy Yoga classes are taught by hand-picked specially qualified Pregnancy Yoga teachers who help expectant Mums in the months, weeks and days leading up to the due date and beyond.
-After your little ones arrive, you can even receive post-natal support and introduce them to yoga in our Mum and Baby Yoga sessions.
+Our dedicated Pregnancy Yoga classes are taught by hand-picked specially qualified Pregnancy Yoga teachers who help expectant parents in the months, weeks and days leading up to the due date and beyond.
+After the birth, you can even receive post-natal support and introduce your baby to yoga in our Mum and Baby Yoga sessions.

 You get your first 2 classes for £15 for Pregnancy Yoga and if you enjoy the classes you can buy one of our class passes or memberships which are valid for all classes at BCY (including Pregnancy and Mum and Baby Yoga).